 - Improve your mental performance

 - Promote optimal health and wellbeing

 There are no reported side effects with omega-3 supplements.
 There have been some reports of gastrointestinal disturbances and nausea.
 A fishy aftertaste and fishy breath is sometimes reported which is why many supplements aim to counter this by adding flavourings to reduce aftertaste.

 Omega-3 supplement combinations

-Omega-3 supplements can make bleeding more likely and may reduce blood clotting, so if you’re taking certain blood-thinning medications, discuss your reasons for supplementing with your healthcare professional.
+Very high intake of Omega-3 supplements can make bleeding more likely and may reduce blood clotting.
+Therefore, if you’re taking certain blood-thinning medications, have your blood coagulation parameter checked regularly.

 You should also avoid omega-3 supplements if you have an allergy to fish or shellfish.